Universal-Team/db/docs/_3ds/wumiibo.md

   <li>WumiiboHelper is an easy to to use HB app.
 You can automatically download and
   install wumiibo from wumiibohelper.</li>

-  <li>WumiiboHelper has an option <code>Generate amiibos for a game</code> which can
+  <li>WumiiboHelper has an option <code class="notranslate">Generate amiibos for a
-  be used to produce compatible amiibos for a compatible game right from your 3ds!<br>
+  game</code> which can be used to produce compatible amiibos for a compatible game right from your 3ds!<br>

   <em>Note: This app is not well tested, please open an issue if you encounter any
   error.
 Amiibos can also be generated manually by using this website:- <a href="https://hax0kartik.github.io/amiibo-generator/"